 AP Exclusive: Migrant recounts his deportation from Israel

 KAMPALA, Uganda (AP) — Inside the immigration office in Tel Aviv, Yohannes Tesfagabr considered his options.
-He could not dare return to his native Eritrea, a country he risked his life to flee in 2010.
-He also hoped to avoid the fate of compatriots who languished in a notorious desert jail for illegally staying in Israel.
+He could not return to Eritrea, a country he risked his life to flee in 2010.
+He hoped to avoid the fate of compatriots who languished in a desert jail for illegally staying in Israel.

-So in an emotional confrontation with immigration officials one day last November, the 29-year-old sous chef accepted what Israeli authorities were offering: $3,500 in cash and a one-way ticket to Uganda or Rwanda.
+So in an emotional decision last November, the 29-year-old accepted what Israeli authorities were offering: $3,500 and a one-way ticket to Uganda or Rwanda.

-Two weeks later he was on a flight to Uganda, together with five other Eritrean migrants he did not know.
+Two weeks later he was on a flight to Uganda.

 “They told me, ‘If you don’t leave you are going to jail,’” Tesfagabr recalled.
 “It’s forced.
 They tell you to say you are going voluntarily, but it is not voluntary.
 They force you to deport yourself.”

-His case highlights the predicament of tens of thousands of Africans in Israel who face jail if they do not accept an offer, allegedly without further assurances of safety, to relocate to an unnamed African country.
-Both Uganda and Rwanda, widely presumed to be the likely destinations, have denied the existence of any agreement with Israel’s government even though scores of migrants are believed to have already settled in the East African countries.
+Tens of thousands of Africans in Israel face jail if they do not accept an offer, allegedly without further assurances of safety, to leave for an unnamed African country.
+Both Uganda and Rwanda, widely presumed to be the destinations, have denied any agreement with Israel’s government even though scores of migrants are believed to have already settled in the East African countries.

-Tesfagabr said his group of Eritreans was not taken through the official immigration desk when they arrived in Uganda.
-Instead, they were ushered in via the cargo area, herded by a Ugandan official who stayed quiet most of the time.
-They were bundled into two taxis and driven to a hotel in the capital, Kampala.
-Their passports were confiscated by a man who spoke Tigrinya, a language widely spoken in Eritrea, and who Tesfagabr believes had been hired as a translator.
+Tesfagabr said his group of Eritreans was not taken through the official immigration desk upon arrival in Uganda.
+They were ushered through the cargo area by a Ugandan official and driven to a hotel in the capital, Kampala.
+Their passports were confiscated.
 Hours later, they were turned out of the hotel — without their passports.

-The five other men who traveled with Tesfagabr on a Nov.
-16 EgyptAir flight to Uganda declined to talk to The Associated Press because of safety concerns.
-But Tesfagabr, although similarly worried, said he wanted to speak out because he felt he had been harshly treated during Israel’s efforts to remove him from a country he had grown to love.
+The five other Eritreans declined to talk to The Associated Press because of safety concerns.
+But Tesfagabr said he wanted to speak out because he felt he had been harshly treated by Israel, a country he had grown to love.

-“My Hebrew is four times better than my English,” he said one recent evening at a Kampala restaurant patronized by Eritreans.
+“My Hebrew is four times better than my English,” he said one recent evening.

-Tesfagabr, a village boy from Eritrea’s highland area of Debarwa who felt hopeless after being forcefully conscripted into the army, arrived in Israel in 2012, the victim of alleged traffickers in Sudan who took him to Egypt and helped him cross a border point in the Sinai after his family was made to pay a $3,900 ransom.
-He remembered his days in captivity as some of the worst of his life.
-To force his parents to pay for his freedom, his captors beat him and staged mock executions.
-At least two of his compatriots were killed in a shootout with Egyptian soldiers in the Sinai, he said.
+Tesfagabr, a village boy who felt hopeless after being forcefully conscripted into Eritrea’s army, arrived in Israel in 2012, the victim of alleged traffickers in Sudan who helped him cross a border point in the Sinai after his family was made to pay a $3,900 ransom.
+To force his parents to pay, his captors beat him and staged mock executions.

-But after crossing into Israel, Tesfagabr benefited from random acts of kindness, including from an Israeli man who bought him food and new clothes.
-In Rehovot, the city south of Tel Aviv where he settled, he found a satisfying job as a sous chef in a bistro.
-He had an apartment and a bank account, but he had to get his visa renewed every two months and sometimes he was required to report back after five days.
+But after crossing into Israel, Tesfagabr benefited from random acts of kindness.
+In Rehovot, a city south of Tel Aviv, he found a satisfying job as a sous chef.
+He had an apartment and a bank account, but he had to get his visa renewed every two months.

-When two compatriots with whom he shared an apartment were jailed for overstaying their visas, Tesfagabr knew his days were numbered and seriously began thinking about leaving Israel.
+When two compatriots were jailed for overstaying their visas, Tesfagabr knew his days were numbered.

-“They take you like a dog, like a donkey,” he said, talking about migrants taken to the Holot detention center in the Negev desert.
-“They do what they want.
-They don’t have any law for us ...
-Because I know if I go over there, I can’t be a human being after.”
+“They take you like a dog, like a donkey,” he said of the migrants taken to the Holot detention center in the Negev desert.
+“They do what they want.”

-This month thousands of African asylum seekers protested outside the Rwandan Embassy in Israel, calling the deportations racist and urging Rwanda’s government not to cooperate.
-They claim they have no rights in Uganda and Rwanda and quickly are forced to flee toward Europe through war-torn countries like Libya.
+This month thousands of African asylum seekers protested outside the Rwandan Embassy in Israel, calling the deportations racist and urging Rwanda not to cooperate.
+They claim they have no rights in Uganda and Rwanda and are forced to flee toward Europe through war-torn countries like Libya.

-Okello Oryem, Uganda’s deputy minister of international affairs, described reports of a deal to take in migrants from Israel as “fake news,” and in a statement Rwanda’s government insisted it “has never signed any secret deal with Israel regarding the relocation of African migrants.”
+Okello Oryem, Uganda’s deputy minister of international affairs, described reports of a deal to take in migrants from Israel as “fake news.”
+Rwanda’s government has insisted it “has never signed any secret deal with Israel regarding the relocation of African migrants.”

-Mossi Raz, an Israeli lawmaker who recently traveled to Rwanda and Uganda in a delegation of opposition politicians to investigate the allegations of an official deal with those countries, said his group concluded that the arrangement “does not ensure the safety and well-being of the refugees.”
+Mossi Raz, an Israeli lawmaker who recently traveled to Rwanda and Uganda to investigate, said his group concluded that the arrangement “does not ensure the safety and well-being of the refugees.”

-Raz said the delegation met with two migrants who are believed to be among the few remaining in Rwanda.
-He said others who were sent from Israel to Rwanda, believed to be in the hundreds or even thousands, were taken to a hotel in the capital, Kigali, for two days and then transferred to Uganda, forced to pay for their travel.
-He was unsure whether the transfer to Uganda was carried out via official channels.
+Raz said the delegation met with two migrants believed to be among the few remaining in Rwanda.
+He said others, in the hundreds or thousands, were transferred to Uganda within days, forced to pay for their travel.

 “The refugees will arrive in these countries and will not receive refugee status, their documents will be taken from them and they will be left with nothing,” Raz said.
-“Rwanda is only participating in this agreement because of the money it will receive from Israel.
-Senior government officials in Rwanda claimed that such an agreement does not exist and so there is nothing to discuss.
-We believe such an agreement does exist.”
+“Rwanda is only participating in this agreement because of the money it will receive from Israel.”

-“I want to start a new life,” he said, fiddling with his phone.
+“I want to start a new life,” he said.